thecybernav

 PETG

-PETG (polyethylene terephthalate glycol) combines the ease of PLA+ with the toughness and chemical resistance of ABS.
-It is the go-to material for functional mechanical parts that must survive daily use, humidity, or mild chemical exposure.
+PETG combines the ease of PLA+ with the toughness of ABS.
+Great for functional mechanical parts that need to handle daily use, moisture, or mild chemicals.

 Use Cases